 What’s the alternative to a proactive IT outsourcing provider?

 Break-fix, or ad-hoc, IT solutions were the predecessors to proactive services, but a large number of IT services providers still utilize this method when serving their clients and this model remains the next-in-line option to managed IT services.
 A majority of MSPs charge a monthly, flat-fee in which all services, except projects, are included.
 The ad-hoc hourly billing model may appear the less expensive option upon first glance, but when the hours of downtime, unexpected equipment fees, and the IT provider’s service charges are taken into account, these expenditures can be equal to or greater than the cost of an MSP.

 A break-fix IT provider will respond to problems as they occur and will lack the knowledge of your company’s IT history necessary to address the issue swiftly and effectively.
 In contrast, a managed service provider will be well versed in your business’s IT infrastructure and will likely have identified and resolved the concern before your organization was aware it was a threat.

 How will proactive IT outsourcing providers change in the future?

 The evolution of cloud technologies is quickly reshaping the kind of strategies implemented to maintain proactive monitoring.
-IT outsourcing providers have a new responsibility that extends beyond overseeing client owned systems to managing and evaluating the performance of client used systems.
+IT outsourcing providers have a new responsibility that extends beyond overseeing client-owned systems to managing and evaluating the performance of client used systems.
 The MSP will be required to scan your business’s hosted solutions and evaluate how they function and interact with other cloud applications utilized within your organization.
-For example, the managed services provider may run synthetic transaction test to test the flow and speed of data transmissions between hosted solutions to proactively determine if there’s a potential threat to your company’s network.
+For example, the managed services provider may run a synthetic transaction test to test the flow and speed of data transmissions between hosted solutions to proactively determine if there’s a potential threat to your company’s network.

 Aldridge incorporates proactive monitoring and strategic planning into our service offerings to guarantee our clients are receiving premium IT support.
-To learn what your business can do to improve your IT infrastructure, contact an Aldridge firm representative today.
+Our IT outsourcing and managed services can help improve your IT infrastructure.